 Back in the USA I felt like my journey had not ended and that I had more things to experience.
 I decided to get some things in order and return to Peru to take Shirley up on her offer to show me more of Peru.Read More Back in the USA

-We woke up the next morning to a garden of eden paradise.
-Because we arrived at night we could not see her property which was full of flowers, birds, and an amazing landscape.
-We went to main building for breakfast which was served by Patrina and was delicious.
-After breakfast we met up with our […]Read More Choquequirao, Sayhuite, and back to Abancay.
+We woke up the next morning to a garden of Eden paradise.
+We could not see her property full of flowers, birds, and a fantastic landscape because we arrived at night.
+We went to the main building for breakfast, which was served by Patrina and was delicious.
+After breakfast, we met up with our driver […]Read More Choquequirao, Sayhuite, and back to Abancay.

-After leaving Aquas Calientes I returned to Cusco were I would spend the next 4 days including my birthday.
-During my stay in the Amazon I met a girl named Shirley whom said she was going to be in Cusco during my birthday and would show me around.
-I was excited and so after checking […]Read More Back to Cusco, onto Oracles, and saying goodbye
+After leaving Aquas Calientes, I returned to Cusco, where I would spend the next four days, including my birthday.
+During my stay in the Amazon, I met a girl named Shirley, who said she would be in Cusco during my birthday and would show me around.
+I was excited, and so after checking into my […]Read More Back to Cusco, onto Oracles, and saying goodbye

-After drinking my coca tea I met with the group and we loaded up in a van.
+After drinking my coca tea, I met with the group, and we loaded up in a van.
 We then drove for about 30 minutes to the start of the trail.
-Hugo was full of energy and from the start I could tell we would get along very well.
-Most of the other guides and members of […]Read More The Inca Quarry Trail Hike
+Hugo was full of energy, and from the start, I could tell we would get along very well.
+Most of the other guides and members […]Read More The Inca Quarry Trail Hike